-Grants of Plan-Based Awards in 2013 Fiscal Year
+Grants of Plan-Based Awards in 2015 Fiscal Year

-The following table sets forth information concerning awards under our equity and non-equity incentive plans granted to each of the Named Executive Officers in 2013, including performance-based awards.
+The following table sets forth information concerning awards under our equity and non-equity incentive plans granted to each of the Named Executive Officers in 2015, including performance-based awards.

-Estimated Future Payouts Under Non-Equity Incentive Plan Awards All Other Stock Awards: Number of Shares of All Other Option Awards: Number of Securities Exercise or Base Price of Grant Date Fair Value of
+nted Future P Under quity Incentiv Awards ted Future I Under ty Incentive Awards 0 All Other Stock Awards: Number of All Other Option Awards: Number of Securities Exercise or Base Price of Grant Date Fair Value of Stock and

-Name Grant Date Threshold (\$) Target (\$) (1) Maximum (\$) Stock or Units (#) Underlying Options (#) Option Awards (\$/Sh) (2) Stock and Option Awards (\$)
+Name Grant Date Thres- hold (\$) Target (\$) (1) Maxi- mum (\$) Thres- hold (#) Target (#) (2) Maxi- mum (#) Shares of Stock or Units (#) Underlying Options (#) Option Awards (\$/Sh) Option Awards (\$)

-Robert P. LoCascio - 412,500 -
+Robert P. LoCascio 475,000

-7/1/2013 70,000 9.24 332,360
+6/16/2015 100,000 1,031,000

+10,000 103,100

-Daniel R. Murphy - 175,000 -
+Daniel R. Murphy 210,000

-7/1/2013 70,000 9.24 332,360

-Eli Campo - 120,000 - - - - -

-Erica Schultz 300,000 - -
+6/16/2015 100,000 1,031,000

+10,000 103,100

+Eran Vanounou 133,710

+6/16/2015 110,000 - 1,134,100

+10,000 103,100

-Monica L. Greenberg - 110,000 - -
+Monica L. Greenberg 125,000

-7/1/2013 25,000 9.24 118,700
+6/16/2015 60,000 618,600

+5,000 51,550

+Dustin Dean - 325,000 -

+6/16/2015 90,000 - 927,900

+10,000 103,100

-(1) Amounts shown represent the target awards that could have been earned by the Named Executive Officer under the Company's annual cash incentive bonus plan for these executives.
+- (1) Amounts shown represent the target awards that could have been earned by the Named Executive Officer under the Company's annual cash incentive bonus plan for these executives.
 There were no threshold or maximum bonus opportunities.
 The target amount could be exceeded based on performance metrics.
-Awards are based on achievement of individual performance objectives, Company performance as measured by EBITDA and the achievement of strategic objectives.
+Awards are based on achievement of individual performance objectives, Company performance as measured by adjusted EBITDA and the achievement of strategic objectives.
 The Compensation Committee retains discretion to adjust the bonus amount paid to any employee or executive up or down, regardless of that person's target bonus or specific corporate performance metrics.
-Additional information about these bonus opportunities appear in the section of this Proxy Statement titled the "Compensation Discussion and Analysis."
-The actual incentives earned in 2013 and paid in 2014 are reflected in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column.
+Additional information about these bonus opportunities appear in the section of this Proxy Statement entitled "Compensation Discussion and Analysis."
+The actual incentives earned in 2015 and paid in 2016 are reflected in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts shown represent the target awards that could have been earned by the Named Executive Officer pursuant to performance restricted stock units granted to these executives.
+There were no threshold or maximum bonus opportunities.
+Vesting for these awards was conditioned on the Company's achievement of a revenue target.
+These performance restricted stock unit awards did not vest and have been forfeited as the revenue target was not met.
+Additional information about these performance restricted stock units appear in the section of this Proxy Statement entitled "Compensation Discussion and Analysis."